StevenLeonCooper/TableGen/README.md

 # App or Gadget
 This comes in 2 flavors: A regular web app meant for a large screen where you can pre-enter the cell values and a small "gadget" for use in the OmniCMS setting.

-The Gadget version of this app uses the GadgetLib.js library and jQuery to allow you to insert the HTML output directly only an OmniCMS page.
+The Gadget version of this app uses the GadgetLib.js library and jQuery to allow you to insert the HTML output directly into an OmniCMS page.

 The App version of this app does not import GadgetLib.js or jQuery so it has a lighter footprint.